vuanhson/ACG-SAA-C02/Associate/2-AWS-10000-Foot Overview/02-AWS-10000Foot Overview.md

 - Edge Locations are endpoints for AWS which are used for caching content.
 Typically this consists of CloudFront, Amazon’s Content Delivery Network (CDN)
   - There are many more Edge Locations than Regions.
 Currently there are over 150 Edge Locations.

-### What do I need to FOCUS on to pass my Solutions Architect Exam (You don't need to cover every single service):
+### What do I need to FOCUS on to pass my Solutions Architect Associate Exam (You don't need to cover every single service):
 ![Exam Services](images/ExamServices.png)

 ### Exam Tips